Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 Spend time in nature.

 Showing gratitude makes you feel good and makes you appreciate everything you have.
-Try writing down three things you are grateful for every day in your gratitude journal.
+Try writing down three things you are grateful for daily in your gratitude journal.

 - Looking at hard situations from different angles to find better ways to deal with them.